Gizzz/js-algo-interview/README.md

 # JS Algorithms for Coding Interview

 This repo contains `JavaScript` implementations of algorithms and data structures listed in [Coding&nbsp;Interview&nbsp;University](https://github.com/jwasham/coding-interview-university) study plan (core part, [Topics of Study](https://github.com/jwasham/coding-interview-university#topics-of-study) section).
-It also includes tests to have some faith than things work 🤞
+It also includes tests to have some faith that things work 🤞

 The study plan outlines the API and guides the implementation.
 Implementations themselves mostly based on theory from these courses:
 - [MIT 6.006 Introduction to Algorithms](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-fall-2011/)